 Whistleblowers at one of England's worst performing hospital trusts have said a climate of fear among staff is putting patients at risk.

-Staff concerns included a dangerous shortage of nurses and a lack of communication leading to some haematology patients dying without receiving treatment, an investigation by BBC Newsnight and BBC West Midlands found.
+Staff concerns included a dangerous shortage of nurses and a lack of communication leading to some haematology patients dying without receiving treatment.

 The deaths of 20 patients in the haematology department of the Queen Elizabeth Hospital, which is run by the trust, led to a review in 2017 by consultant Emmanouil Nikolousis.

 Mr Nikolousis, who left the trust in 2020, told the BBC he was shocked by the failings he found and believes patients' lives could have been saved.

 A report by Mr Nikolousis criticised a lack of "ownership" of patients and a lack of communication among senior clinicians.
 In some cases this led to patients dying without having received treatment, he said.